hyouness/car-website-backend/vehicles-api/README.md

 # Vehicles API

-A REST API to maintain vehicle data and to provide a complete view of vehicle details including price and address.
+A Microservice to maintain vehicle data and to provide a complete view of vehicle details including price and address.

 ## Features

-- REST API exploring the main HTTP verbs and features
+- Microservice exploring the main HTTP verbs and features
 - Hateoas
 - Custom API Error handling using `ControllerAdvice`
 - Swagger API docs